Legality of incest: Scotland

-Oceania
+Countries in Oceania that criminalize incest

 Australia

-In Australia, federal marriage law prohibits marriage between an ancestor and descendant or siblings (including a sibling of half-blood), including those traced through adoption.
-However, under federal law, sexual conduct between consenting adults (18 years of age or older) is legal, which also applies to close family members.
-Subject to this overriding federal law, incest continues in the statute books as a crime in every Australian jurisdiction, but what constitutes incest and penalties vary.
+In Australia, federal marriage law prohibits marriage and sexual activity between an ancestor and descendant or siblings (including a sibling of half-blood), including those traced through adoption. which also applies to close family members. but what constitutes incest and penalties vary.

 In all Australian states and territories except New South Wales, sexual intercourse between a lineal ancestor and a lineal descendant is incest.
 In New South Wales, incest involves "close family members", which are "parent, son, daughter, sibling (including a half-brother or half-sister), grandparent or grandchild, being such a family member from birth".
 In Queensland, unlawful incest also includes sexual intercourse between an uncle or aunt with their niece or nephew, although here its application is curtailed by the effect of the federal Marriage Act 1961, as the Queensland Criminal Code states that the crime of incest does not apply to "persons who are lawfully married or entitled to be lawfully married".
-Thus it is not incest for a niece aged 16 or over to engage in sexual intercourse with her uncle or a nephew aged 16 or over to engage in sexual intercourse with his aunt.
-The same principles apply in a same-sex context, as the Marriage Act allows same-sex marriage.
+Thus, it is not incest for a niece aged 16 or over to engage in sexual intercourse with her uncle or aunt, or a nephew aged 16 or over to engage in sexual intercourse with his aunt or uncle (the Marriage Act allows same-sex marriage).